-There are two Regent scholar trees in the Park, one each in the northwest and southwest triangles.
+There are two Japanese Pagoda trees in the Park, one each in the northwest and southwest triangles.
 See Wikipedia entry here.

-Also called the Chinese scholar tree, these belong to the pea family.
+Also called the Chinese scholar tree and Regent Scholar tree, these belong to the pea family.
 They are good street trees and have fragrant flowers, straight trunks, and wide crowns.
 Its leaves are early to spread out and late to defoliate.

 Regent scholar tree in southwest triangle in July

 a deciduous tree

 a legume, with a seed pod similar to peas and beans

 despite being a legume, has no nodules with nitrogen-fixing bacteria in its roots (see below)

 Japanese Pagoda tree in northwest triangle in July